eclipse-archived/golo-lang/README.md

 Built from day 1 with `invokedynamic`, Golo takes advantage of the latest advances of the JVM.
 It is also a showcase on how to build a language runtime with `invokedynamic`.

-Golo is being developed as part of the research activities of the [DynaMid](http://dynamid.citi-lab.fr/) group of the [CITI Laboratory](http://www.citi-lab.fr/) at [INSA-Lyon](http://www.insa-lyon.fr/).
+Golo is originally being developed as part of the research activities of the [DynaMid](http://dynamid.citi-lab.fr/) group of the [CITI Laboratory](http://www.citi-lab.fr/) at [INSA-Lyon](http://www.insa-lyon.fr/).

+Golo joined the Eclipse Foundation as an incubating technology project in June 2015.

+## Links

 * Website: [http://golo-lang.org/](http://golo-lang.org/)
 * Twitter: [@golo_lang](https://twitter.com/golo_lang)